blucardin/SCIE001Math/main.typ

       therefore lim_(h -> 0^+ ) n h^(n - 2)cos(1/h) + h^(n-3)sin(1/h) = 0
     $

-    The only values of $n$ for which the left and right hand limit both exist and are equal are when $n > 3, n in ZZ$.
+    The only values of $n$ for which the left and right hand limit both exist and are equal are $n > 3, n in ZZ$.

     #align(center)[
       #rect[$therefore f prime$ is differentiable at $x = 0$ for all $n > 3, n in ZZ$ ]